C++ This Pointer - C++ Programming Tutorial

 Explanation:

-The class data member x and the parameter x in the setX function share the same name.
-By using this->x = x;, ambiguity is avoided and the value of the parameter is assigned to the object's data member.
+The data member x within the class and the parameter x in the setX function are named identically.
+To prevent ambiguity, assigning this->x = x; ensures clarity and assigns the parameter's value to the object's data member.

 2. Returning the Object (Method Chaining)